defiprime/defiprime1/collections/_posts/2019-04-01-assets-management-tools.md

   - assets-managament-tools
 ---

-Custodian it is a specialized financial institution responsible for safeguarding a firm’s or individual’s financial assets and is not engaged in “traditional” commercial or consumer/retail banking.
-Custodian services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.
+In the traditional financial system custodian, it is a specialized institution responsible for safeguarding a firm’s or individual’s financial assets and is not engaged in commercial or consumer/retail banking.
+In DeFi you and only you are a custodian of your own funds and assets.
+We collected the best DeFi friendly wallets, apps, and dashboards for managing your cryptocurrencies and assets.